cerotyki/dpdk-nicmem-diff/dpdk-stable-20.11.8/doc/guides/vdpadevs/mlx5.rst

   driver to no-traffic mode.
 In this mode the timer events are stopped and interrupts are configured to the device in order to notify traffic for the driver.
 Default value is 2s.

-Error handling
-^^^^^^^^^^^^^^

-Upon potential hardware errors, mlx5 PMD try to recover, give up if failed 3 times in 3 seconds, virtq will be put in disable state.
-User should check log to get error information, or query vdpa statistics counter to know error type and count report.